School of Earth and Sustainability

 • guide you as you choose a profession after graduation

-In ENV 485, the research project requirement, you’ll apply current research techniques to answer a question within your field.
+In ENV 485, you’ll apply current research techniques to answer a question within your field.
 You’ll be supervised by a university professor, researcher, or professional in the field.
+You are allowed to work with professors outside of ENV (such as in FOR, BIO, COM, etc).
+Your research must have an environmental focus.

 Outcomes